the Christian life

 Paul wants us to examine the mercies of God and let them be persuasive over our will.
 Over the first eight chapters of Romans, we learn of God’s love and grace in sending His Son to be our propitiation.
 Through the shed blood of Christ, while yet sinners, we were justified.
 We were identified with the Death and Resurrection of Christ so that we are free of the old man.
 We are not under law, but under grace, so that we may freely serve righteousness by the power of the indwelling Spirit.
 We have been adopted as adult-sons; we are joint-heirs with Christ.
 And then in chapters 9 through 11, we learn of God’s divine election and supreme wisdom.

-In light of all that God is and all that He has done for us, it is our “reasonable worship” to present our body as a living sacrifice, but the body is living only because it is animated by the soul and spirit; therefore, to present our body is to present all of our being.
-The living sacrifice is in contrast to the animal sacrifices of old.
-The Christian now has life because Christ was sacrificed in our place.
-In this life we now have, we have freedom to worship God Who now persuades us to offer our very selves to Him.
+In light of all that God is and all that He has done for us, it is our “reasonable worship” to present our body as a living sacrifice, but the body is living only because it is animated by the soul and spirit; therefore, to present our body is to present all of our being -- body, soul, and spirit.
+The living sacrifice is in contrast to the animal sacrifices of old whose life was to be ended in sacrifice.
+But the Christian now has life because Christ was sacrificed in our place.
+In this life we now have, we have freedom to worship God Who now persuades us to offer our very selves, our whole life, to Him.

 This presentation of our body is our “reasonable service.”
 This can also be translated, “intelligent,” or “spiritual” service (or “worship”).
 To present our body as a living sacrifice is our spiritual, or reasonable, worship.
 It is not a duty because we are not under law, but it is reasonable and spiritual because of Who God is and what He has done.
 Worship is reasonable to those who have been persuaded by the mercies of God.
 We worship God in spirit and truth (John 4:23).